 Shawn Livingston is a combat veteran, decorated ultra-marathon runner, person in recovery from substance abuse, and mental health advocate.
 Overcoming his battle with drug use and PTSD has provided him the opportunity to help others find freedom through his personal experience.
 Shawn is passionate about utilizing physical fitness to aid in the pursuit for a sustainable recovery.

 After getting sober, Shawn found a passion for running and had the opportunity to share his story in his award winning documentary, 100 Miles to Redemption.
 He inspires countless families and provides hope through his own personal accounts with addiction, recovery, and the healing power of fitness.

 To learn more about the documentary, visit his website: https://www.100mtr.com

 Fitness and being active has been critical for my recovery from addiction.
 Nothing has provided me the relief from depression, laziness, and low self-esteem like going to the gym or hitting the jogging trail.
 In the past, substances were my only solution to coping with the feeling of uselessness and self-pity.
 Fortunately, I discovered the amazing benefits of taking care of my body, along with seeking growth spiritually and mentally.
 After moving to Austin for sober living and to get sober, I became acquainted with ARC.
 Through my weekly one on one sessions at the YMCA, I gained the knowledge required to not only get in shape but how to do so safely and most efficiently.
-After spending 9 months with ARC, meeting up weekly, I entered the mentorship program, and walked onto the team as their newest personal trainer!
+After spending 9 months with ARC, meeting up weekly, I entered the mentorship program, and joined the ARC Family as a coach.